-We have written this Data Protection Notice to explain by using clear and plain language how we collect personal information about you, how we use it and how you can interact with us about it.
+We have written this Data Protection Notice to explain in clear and plain language how we collect personal information about you, how we use it and how you can interact with us about it.

 When we talk about “us” or “we”, the “company” or “One Eight” in this notice, we are talking about One Eight Filtration Dynamics . ds, which is a company that has been supplying homeowners and businesses with water treatment products and services in Ireland.